 - Fixed-rate mortgages can be cheap when interest rates are low.

 - Although interest rates on 10-year deals can be higher than those for shorter fixed periods, you may end up paying less in the long run.
 We recommend that you talk to a mortgage adviser if you’re unsure how long to fix for.

 - If interest rates fall elsewhere in the market you could end up paying more than you would have done with a variable-rate mortgage, such as a tracker.

+If you were to look for a fixed-rate deal after an increase in the base rate, it’s not guaranteed that the best offers would still be available.
 Research by Which? found that 135 fixed-rate mortgage deals were withdrawn in the weeks after the November 2017 base rate increase, including many of the most attractive low-rate deals.

 But after the base rate increase in August 2018 from 0.5% to 0.75%, the average rate for two-year fixed-rate mortgages actually decreased from 2.53% in September 2018 to 2.49% in October 2018, according to Moneyfacts.